 The NEXUS XET output board provides four dual-channel outputs according to AES/EBU or S/PDIF specifications.
 For individual requirements, the board is available with a variety of connector types: XLR, BNC, Cinch and optical TOSLINK; versions with RJ45 and D-Sub connectors allow all signal lines to be routed together via the respective connector in an installation-friendly manner.
 The XET-OR module variant offers additional parallel outputs as standard - optical TOSLINK and electrical RJ45.
 The XET-S front panel expansion module, which provides an additional output, is also available for the standard versions.
 An XLR version can be expanded by XET-S to include parallel optical connections, for example.
 The four stereo channels can be routed independently of each other - even as mono channels - in the NEXUS system.
 The board also supports legacy mode, in which a single-channel audio signal is transmitted at twice the sampling frequency via a standard AES/EBU port.

-In the XLR version, the front panels can be detached from the card and connected via a ribbon cable to be installed elsewhere in the base unit, for example in a plane without a bus circuit board.
+In the XLR version, the front panels can be detached from the card and connected via a ribbon cable to be installed elsewhere in the Base Device, for example in a plane without a bus circuit board.
 The space requirement of the XET-X board is then reduced to 4 TE.

 DSP for Noiseshaping and Dithering